ImperialCollegeLondon/porefoam/doc/porefoam_twoPhaseFow.md

-Except standard Linux compilers and libraries (g++, cmake and an mpi library),  Other prerequisites are provided in a folder named thirdparty.
-The thirdparty includes zlib, libtiff and a minified openfoam, called foamx3m.
+Except standard Linux compilers and libraries (g++, cmake and an mpi library),  Other prerequisites are provided in a folder named pkgs.
+The pkgs includes zlib, libtiff and a minified openfoam, called foamx4m.

-Foamx3m requires a working `mpi` and `libscotch` to be installed on the system.
-Once it is compiled, foamx3m can reside side-by-side with other openfoam installations without any conflict.
-This means you can install and use other openfoam versions alongside the porefoam codes, but if you do so,it is recommended to delete the executables in `~/porefoam/thirdparty/Foamx3m/applications` so that you don't have multiple copies of the same application.
+foamx4m requires a working `mpi` and `libscotch` to be installed on the system.
+Once it is compiled, foamx4m can reside side-by-side with other openfoam installations without any conflict.
+This means you can install and use other openfoam versions alongside the porefoam codes, but if you do so,it is recommended to delete the executables in `~/porefoam/pkgs/foamx4m/applications` so that you don't have multiple copies of the same application.